I remember where I was when it happened.

 I’d graduated from the University of Oregon the previous spring, and my family and I were visiting my brother in Brooklyn.
 We gathered around the living room of his Williamsburg apartment before dinner and turned the TV on to watch one of the biggest Oregon sports moments of my lifetime.
 That December night in 2014, just a few short miles away from where the ceremony was taking place in Times Square, we watched with glee as Marcus Mariota won the Heisman Trophy.

 It didn’t come as a surprise.
-We knew exactly what we were about to witness.
+It didn’t take us to get a research proposal writing service to know exactly what we were about to witness.
+We knew exactly what was going to happen.
 That didn’t lessen the impact in the slightest.
 The star we’d watched for three seasons, responsible for some of the best moments in program history, finally got the recognition we all knew he deserved.
 He thanked his family and teammates and praised his Ohana.
 Telling the audience that everyone from Hawaii shared in his moment, he was emotional.
 We were all emotional.

 These Are the Moments That Make Sports Transcendent

 2014 was the first year of the College Football Playoff.
 That season, the Ducks, led by Mariota, demolished Jameis Winston and the Florida State Seminoles in the College Football Semi-Final before losing to Ohio State in the National Championship.
-Despite the heartbreak of watching my alma matter fall just short of sports-immortality, I’m able to look back now and appreciate that season for what it was, historic.
+Despite the heartbreak of watching my alma mater fall just short of sports immortality, I’m able to look back now and appreciate that season for what it was, historic.

 The Ducks don’t get players like Mariota.
 We’ve had NFL success stories like Dan Fouts, Haloti Ngata, and Patrick Chung.
 We’ve had household names like De’Anthony Thomas and LaMichael James; collegiate stars that ultimately flamed out before their professional breakthrough.
 Mariota was going to shatter both molds.
 He was going to be the rare player from Eugene who wouldn’t just go to the next level and succeed, but who would become one of the faces of professional football.
 The greatest Duck of all time was going to be one of the top picks in the NFL draft, and from there, the sky was the limit.